Widdrington railway station: History

 The station was opened by the Newcastle and Berwick Railway on 1 July 1847.

 An average of 3 or 4 stopping services each way per day ran between Newcastle and Edinburgh Waverley via Berwick-upon-Tweed until the late 1980s.
 Following the electrification of the East Coast Main Line, these services were curtailed at Berwick-upon-Tweed.
 Services were further reduced to their current level by British Rail in May 1991, due to a shortage of rolling stock.

 The local rail user group, SENRUG, has been campaigning to improve service levels at the station, and at neighbouring Pegswood, since September 2016.

 Facilities

-The station is unstaffed and has only basic amenities, consisting of a waiting shelter and timetable poster boards on both platforms, along with a public telephone on the southbound platform.
-Tickets must be purchased prior to travel or on the train.
+The station is unstaffed and has only basic amenities, consisting of a waiting shelter and a public telephone on the southbound platform and seating on the northbound platform as well as timetable poster boards on both platforms, with both platforms having wooden gates to access them at the end of the station closest to the level crossing.
+A ticket machine is located next to the entrance to the southbound platform entrance just beyond the gate to enter.
 The old station buildings survive, but are now privately occupied.
 Step-free access is available to both platforms via the level crossing at the north end of the station.

 Services

 Northern Trains

-As of the December 2021 timetable change, the station is served by one train per day (excluding Sunday) towards Chathill, and two trains towards Newcastle via Morpeth.
-At present, all services are operated by Northern Trains.
+As of the December 2025 timetable change, the station is currently served by just three trains per day: two southbound to via (one in the early morning and one in the evening) and one northbound to (in the evening).

+No services call at the station on Sundays.